-The life of a lion in the canned hunting industry:
+The life of a lion in the cuddle-and-kill industry

 A few days after the lion cub is born it is taken from its mother.
 As the mother thinks she has lost her cubs, so she will almost immediately come back into estrus, her sole purpose is to be a breeding machine for the trophy hunting outfitter.
 She spends her whole life giving birth and having her cubs ripped away from her, and she never gets the chance to be a mother.
 Once her body is useless and can no longer have cubs she is either offered to be shot for a bargain price or just thrown in for free as part of another hunt.

 When the cub is taken from its mother it is sent to a petting zoo or a volunteer project, where tourists pay to interact with the cubs.
-This is very distressing for the cubs who have no means of getting away, cats sleep a lot and cubs especially, but they cannot do this because they are constantly being picked up for petting and photographs.
-When the cubs become too big for petting, they are then used for tourists to have a ‘walking with lions’ experience, which again provides another opportunity for these outfits to profit from the lions.
+This is very distressing for the cubs who have no means of getting away.
+Lions are nocturnal and are intended to sleep during the day, cubs especially, but they are forced to keep awake and being handed from tourist to tourist for “selfies”.
+When the cubs become too big for petting, they can be used again for tourists demanding a walking experience with lions, which provides further profits for lion outfitters and tourist destinations.

-The aftermath is distressing as they parade the dead lion for ridiculous photos as they stand over the lifeless corpse of the tame, hand raised lion.
-They then return home to their countries to tell tales of how they killed a big bad dangerous man eating lion (they never mention they killed a tame, bottle fed lion inside an enclosure).
+Afterwards, the dead lion is often paraded for ridiculous photos as the “big brave” hunters stand over the lifeless corpse of tame lion.
+They then return home to their countries to tell tales of how they killed a big bad dangerous man-eating lion.
+They don’t mention they killed a tame and often starving lion inside an enclosed area.

-Trophy hunting outfits have now found another way to profit from the lions they kill, they are now selling the bones to the Asian medicine market.
-This is the same market that has wiped many species off the face of the planet and is the biggest threat to tigers and rhino today, the most alarming thing is that the South African government are allowing them to do this legally.
+Trophy hunting outfits have now found another way to profit from the lions they kill; they sell lion bones to the Asian medicine market.
+This is the same market that has wiped many species off the face of the planet and is the biggest threat to tigers and rhino today.

 In 2012, Avaaz launched an advertising campaign in airports calling for President Zuma to put an end to the horrific lion bone trade.
 It took around one week for President Zuma to order the posters to be pulled down.
 Avaaz then started an online petition which already has over 700,000 signatures calling for an end to the lion bone trade and then subsequently won a high court battle to say that it was unconstitutional for these posters to have been removed.